AmpersandTarski/documentation/intro.md

 -->
 {% include "./SUMMARY.md" %}

 ## Contributions

 If you have anything to fix or details to add, first [file an issue](http://github.com/AmpersandTarski/documentation/issues) on GitHub to see if it is likely to be accepted, then file a pull request with your change (one PR per issue).

 This is not intended to be an open wiki; we want to keep it concise and minimal but will accept fixes and suitable additions.

+## About Ampersand
+The purpose of Ampersand is to develop information systems by means of business rules.
+In this way, it becomes easier to explain to business-stakeholders how the information system supports compliance to their very own business rules.

+The design of the Ampersand language has a particular philosophy.
+It consists of the following elements:
+1. The language is strongly and statically typed.
+This helps a programmer to write correct code and enables an efficient implementation of that code.
+2. The language is based on relation algebra, because relation algebra has two useful interpretations.
+One interpretation is in natural language.
+That helps to involve business stakeholders.
+The other interpretation is working software.
+That is necessary to generate a web application and its database directly from an Ampersand script.
+3. The language is declarative.
+This yields clarity in the semantics, which do not rely on side effects.
+4. The language offers incremental development.
+The programmer makes progress by adding restrictions.
+At any point he can generate software and use that as a working prototype for the definitive information system.
+5. The language offers compositionality.
+Each system is a composition of design patterns.
+As a result, larger systems can be assembled from parts.
+Each part can be developed independently and reused.
+6. Documentation can be embedded in the code.

 ## Licence